 Preparations for the second EU Anti-Corruption Report are entering a crucial phase.
-Adoption by the College is planned for October 2016,

-HOME will consult DGs bilaterally on the draft report, and launch a formal inter-service consultation in June.
-In addition to the 28 country chapters, the report will include thematic chapters for which input from relevant DGs will be
+Adoption by the College is planned for October 2016, launch a formal inter-service consultation in June.
+In addition to the 28 country chapters, the report will include thematic chapters for which input from relevant DGs will be essential: